owncloud/docs/docs/build-the-docs.md

 `grep -rn --exclude-dir={public,.git,node_modules} \{attribute-name}`\
 If found, check if the attribute definition is made or passed or needs exclusion.
 - If no result is found, it may be the case that the error-causing attribute is not in the master branch but in another one.
-This can be identified by adding a custom attribute to the yarn antora command like:\
+This can be identified by adding a custom attribute to the npm antora command like:\
 `--attribute the-erroring-attribute=HUGO` where HUGO can be anything that is not used and easy to grep.
 - Finally, run in the `public` directory: `grep -rn HUGO`.
 You will see exactly in which branch and file the issue occurs.
 If it is a branch other than `master` and an ongoing but not merged fix that targets this issue, you have to merge the changes first, and then backport them to the branch.
 Do not forget to sync the branch post merging too.
-Having done that, re-running `yarn antora` should eliminate that particular missing attribute warning.
+Having done that, re-running `npm antora` should eliminate that particular missing attribute warning.

 ### Fixing a Directory Not Found Error